Glory (1989 film): Development and script

+Filming

 Exterior filming took place primarily in Massachusetts and Georgia.
-Opening passages, meant to portray the Battle of Antietam, show volunteer military reenactors filmed at a major engagement at the Gettysburg battlefield.
+The culminating battle scene of Fort Wagner was filmed on the beaches of Jekyll Island, Georgia.
+Opening scenes meant to portray the Battle of Antietam show volunteer military reenactors filmed at a major engagement at the Gettysburg battlefield.
+The scenes depicting the Battle of Grimball's Landing were filmed at Olustee Battlefield Historic State Park.
+Later in the war, the 54th Massachusetts did fight at the Battle of Olustee, but it is not depicted in the movie.
 Zwick did not want to turn Glory "into a black story with a more commercially convenient white hero".
 Actor Morgan Freeman noted: "We didn't want this film to fall under that shadow.
 This is a picture about the 54th Regiment, not Colonel Shaw, but at the same time the two are inseparable".
-Zwick hired the writer Shelby Foote as a technical adviser, who later became widely known for his contributions to Ken Burns' PBS nine-episode documentary, The Civil War (1990).
+Zwick hired the writer Shelby Foote as a technical adviser.
+Foote later became widely known for his contributions to Ken Burns' PBS nine-episode documentary, The Civil War (1990).

-Glory was the first major motion picture to tell the story of black U.S. soldiers fighting for their freedom from slavery during the Civil War.
-The 1965 James Stewart film Shenandoah also depicted black soldiers fighting for the Union, but the script suggested the Union army at that time was integrated.

 On February 16, 1989, the body of a middle-aged man was discovered on the film's set in Savannah, about a day after his death.
 Described as having a Middle Eastern appearance, with no apparent signs of suffering a violent death, he was never positively identified.